Organization of the Kriegsmarine: Navy High Command

 Internal to the OKM were several additional offices, the most important of which was the Seekriegsleitung (SKL), which coordinated naval warfare and operational plans.
 Offices also existed for naval construction, weapons, as well as general office for naval affairs (Allgemeines Marineamt).
 A supply and logistics office, known as the Marinekommandoamt, was in charge of all quartermaster needs.

 The Kriegsmarine did not maintain an independent naval intelligence branch, but instead relied upon the Abwehr, which coordinated intelligence for all branches of the German military.
 Admiral Wilhelm Canaris was Chief of the Abwehr for most of its existence until he was replaced just prior to the 20 July plot against Hitler.
-Thereafter the Abwehr was folded into the Sicherheitsdienst and was run by the SS under Walter Schellenberg.
+Thereafter the Abwehr was folded into the Nazi party intelligence service, the Sicherheitsdienst, and was run by the SS under Walter Schellenberg.

 Fleet commander

 The fleet commander of the Kriegsmarine, who was a member of the Navy High Command, was the highest administrative officer to which the vessel type commanders answered.
 The position did not actually command an at-sea fleet, but was more comparable to a modern-day Chief of Naval Operations or Inspector of the Navy.